StackStorm/st2docs/docs/source/rules.rst

 Rule Structure
 --------------

-Rules are defined in YAML ( JSON is supported for backward compatibility).
+Rules are defined in YAML.
 Rule definition structure, as well as required and optional elements are listed below:

 .. code-block:: yaml